25 Things You Didn’t Know About Studying Medicine

 21. You’re never going to know everything.

-You’ll pick up more and more knowledge as you gain time and experience in your field, but there are always new discoveries and new treatments.
+You’ll pick up more and more knowledge as you gain time and experience in your field, but there are always discoveries and new treatments.
 Even 20 or 30 years into your career, you need to be constantly learning.

 22. You’re going to mess things up